Alslinet/ApplockerContextMenu/README.md

 # ApplockerContextMenu
 Approve apps from windows context menu

-Run this script at your own risk.
+This is an experimental / proof of concept script to approve apps in applocker using the windows context menu.
+Use it at your own risk.

 1. Save files in %ProgramFiles%\Alslinet\ApplockerContextMenu\ folder
 2. Import Registry settings in ContextMenuRegistry.reg